barajs/nodemailer/README.md

-# Bara with RxDB integration
+# Bara with NodeMailer integration

-Bara makes it able to setup and run the PouchDB application in a minute.
+Bara makes it able to setup and run the NodeMailer application in a minute.

 ## Install

 ```
-npm install --save @barajs/core @barajs/rxdb
+npm install --save @barajs/core @barajs/nodemailer
 ```